What is the format of Open Gym?

 HBBC's Instructional basketball program focuses on the instruction and development of basic individual skills and fundamentals.
 It is available to all HB residents in Kindergarten through 2nd grade and organized in four sessions: Co-ed for Kindergarten, 1st/2nd grade girls, 1st grade boys, and 2nd grade boys.
-It runs for 9 weeks, December 7 until February 15 (except during holiday break), for 1.25 hour sessions on Saturday mornings.
-All sessions are at one or more of our town gyms.
+It runs for ~10 weeks, December 4 until February 19 (except during holiday break), for 1.25 hour sessions on Saturday mornings.
+No make-up dates if sessions are canceled due to weather, facility conflicts, etc. All sessions are at one or more of our town gyms.
 The hoop height is 8' and the ball size is 27.5".

 What is the format of the Recreation Program?

 HBBC's Recreation basketball program is for new and returning players with a continued focus on individual skills and fundamentals development while in a team-based environment.
 It is available to all HB residents in 3rd grade through 9th grade and organized by the following three grade levels: 3rd/4th, 5th/6th, and 7th-9th.
 Most grade levels have individual boys and girls teams.
 Assessments will be held for the purposes of team formation but all registered participants will be included (no cuts).